Blog

 If you are reading this give yourself a pat on the back.
 Good job!
 You’ve successfully deployed a Prometheus monitoring system, hooked it up to Grafana, and configured and alerts to go to your PagerTree account.

 This project is intended just to be a quick tutorial.
-Before being production worthy, several security considerations should be implemented.
+Before being production worthy, several should be implemented.